-- PIRSA Fisheries and Aquaculture coordinates a renewal procedure for aquaculture licences.
-The procedure ensures that the Case Manager identifies if there are any legislative or technical requirements associated with an aquaculture activity that need to be addressed on the licence. - PIRSA Fisheries and Aquaculture also reviews adherence to performance criteria and regulatory requirements and the renewal period based on performance against these requirements.
-This includes provision of correspondence, resolving delinquent fees, historical submission of returns and adherence to regulatory requirements.
+PIRSA Fisheries and Aquaculture coordinates a renewal procedure for aquaculture licences.
+The procedure ensures that the Case Manager identifies if there are any legislative or technical requirements associated with an aquaculture activity that need to be addressed on the licence.